yifso/nteract/docs/desktop-config.md

 # Configuring the nteract desktop app

-The nteract desktop app can be configured using an JSON-based `nteract.json` file.
-The `nteract.json` file should be stored in the Jupyter config directory.
+The nteract desktop app cconfigurations use a JSON-based `nteract.json` file.
+Place the `nteract.json` file in the Jupyter config directory.
 To find the location of the Jupyter config directory on your system, run the `jupyter --paths` command.

 ```
 $ jupyter --paths